megawac/lodash-modularize/README.md

 [![Dependency Status](https://david-dm.org/megawac/lodash-modularize.svg)](https://david-dm.org/megawac/lodash-modularize)
 [![devDependency Status](https://david-dm.org/megawac/lodash-modularize/dev-status.svg)](https://david-dm.org/megawac/lodash-modularize#info=devDependencies)

-Generate modular lodash builds.
+Lodash is starting to get pretty heafty; this is a tool to generate modular lodash builds so lodash only includes what you use.

-# Examples
+# Example Usage

 All examples are taken from this project